projectshft/try-coding/html/intro-to-html.md

 </nav>
 ```

-Stop for a second and discuss the above with your partner if either of you doesn't know what's going on.
+Let's pause and make sure we understand what's going on so far.

 ### Sections